Cinco de Mayo: Durham’s Mexican-owned Restaurants

 He opened Tacos Nacos, also known as Don Gallo, so Durhamites can enjoy good food and the flavors of Mexico.
 Head on over for authentic Mexican food which includes delicious homemade tortillas.

-2013 Chapel Hill Road Durham, NC 27707
+2013 Chapel Hill Rd.

 2301 N Roxboro St.

 The phrase “hidden gem” gets thrown around a lot, but Don Becerra Taqueria certainly qualifies.
-Market and taqueria owner Javier Becerra has operated this Durham shop and restaurant for fifteen years after moving from Michoacan, Mexico.
-In 2003, Don Jose sold the store to Javier Becerra who wanted to open a butcher shop.
-He served sheep barbacoa tacos on Saturday mornings, and it was so popular that he opened a restaurant attached to the store.
+Javier Becerra moved to Durham from Michoacan, Mexico.
+In 2003, Javier opened a butcher shop and started serving sheep barbacoa tacos on Saturday mornings.
+His tacos were so popular that he opened a restaurant attached to the store.

 Stop by the butcher shop and restaurant for tacos and a fresh cut of meat.